 Scientific research takes place continuously, both within and outside of the treatment units.
 A great deal of the research results in publications in prestigious national and international scientific journals.

-Foundation Centrum ’45 has identified a number of priorities in its scientific research.
+ARQ Centrum’45 has identified a number of priorities in its scientific research.
 These are:

 - Conceptual analysis of the diagnostics of complex psychotrauma complaints and the concept of complex PTSD;